khalidx/resource-x/README.md

 # Opens the browser to view the resources in the document file
 rx browse <file>

+# Deploy the API with mock integration to AWS API Gateway
+rx deploy <file>

 # Remove the generated .rx/ directory
 rx clean
 ```